pngwn/MDsveX/packages/parse/WIRE_FORMAT.md

 ### Eager text emission

-The `WireEmitter.flush()` method does more than just return buffered opcodes — it also eagerly emits text for nodes that are still being streamed:
+The `WireEmitter.flush()` method does more than just return buffered opcodes, it also eagerly emits text for nodes that are still being streamed:

 - **For most nodes:** Text is emitted up to the parser cursor position.
 This is the boundary of confirmed content.
 - **For code fences:** Text is emitted up to the end of the fed source, except the last line is held back if it starts with backticks (potential closing fence).